What Is A Townhouse? Everything You Need To Know

 Townhomes can be rented or individually owned, have their own entrances and may include some outdoor space as well.
 This type of home may also be part of a homeowners association (HOA), a private organization that oversees the management of some residential communities.
 Complexes with an HOA usually have additional fees, which can potentially range between $100 and $1,000 per month.

-Townhouses Vs. Other Types Of Homes
+Townhomes Vs. Other Types Of Homes

 Townhouse Vs. Rowhouse

-Rowhouses are also more likely to be city residences, whereas townhomes are often in the suburbs.
+Rowhouses are also more likely to be urban residences, whereas townhomes are often in the suburbs.
 Rowhomes are typically built in long rows that may line an entire street or block.
 Townhomes can also be built in rows, but they’re more likely to be divided into smaller sections or groupings.

 Townhouse Vs. Condo

-There are a lot of similarities between condominiums, or condos, and townhouses.
+There are a lot of similarities between condominiums (or condos) and townhouses.
 Like townhouses, condos are often attached via one or two walls to other housing units and are typically governed by an HOA.
 Additionally, these types of units likely have access to community amenities.

 Unlike townhomes, condos are single units that make up a larger complex.
 This means condo owners are more likely to have neighbors above or below their units.
 On the other hand, townhomes are defined as single-family dwellings that happen to share walls with another home (or two homes) but are considered more private than condos.